The Paternal House

 The Paternal House (خانه پدری) is a 2012 Iranian drama film written and directed by Kianoush Ayari.
-It premiered in the Orizzonti sidebar of the 69th Venice International Film Festival.
+It was entered in the Orizzonti competition at the 69th Venice International Film Festival.
 It was also screened at the 2014 Edinburgh International Film Festival.
 In 2012 and again in 2015, the film was officially banned from screenings by the Iranian authorities.
 The film won the Iran's Film Critics and Writers Association Awards for best director and best script.